palant/js-analysis/README.md

 There are currently three modifications performed on the code by the tools.
 Depending on the command line flags some steps might be skipped.

-1. Give each variable a unique word-like name, performed by `lib/generateVariableNames.js`.
+1. Give each variable a unique name (a noun combined with a number of adjectives), performed by `lib/generateVariableNames.js`.
 2. Simplify various code constructs which are typically introduced by code minification, performed by `lib/rewriteCode.js`.
 3. Deduce names for some variables from their context, performed by `lib/deduceVariableNames.js`.